YashdalfTheGray/things/README.md

 ## Circuits

 This is a replication of the Factorio {Green|Red|Blue} circuits but in real life.
 I'm also using this project to test out parametric 3D modeling on the iPad and it seems like most people recommend something called Shapr3D.
+The additional thing we're testing is if 3mf is a better format since Shapr3D can also export 3mf and my Bambu printer understands 3mf, well, the slicer understand 3mf.